-At the last annual and special meeting of the shareholders held on April 26, 2022 the Shareholders adopted a resolution approving that the frequency of the say-on-pay advisory vote shall be yearly.
+At the annual and special meeting held on April 28, 2022, shareholders adopted a resolution approving that the frequency of the say-on-pay advisory vote shall be yearly.
 The Shareholders also adopted a resolution that the advisory vote on the frequency of the say-on-pay advisory vote would be adopted every six years.
-Therefore, in 2028, the Shareholders will be asked to approve a new frequency of the Say on Pay advisory vote.
+Therefore, in 2028, shareholders will be asked to approve a new frequency of the Say-on-Pay advisory vote.